Deep Fried Anchovies

 The first thing you will have to do is remove the heads and guts from the fish.
 This is quite easy as they are so small to begin with.

 Combine the flour, salt and pepper in a deep bowl.
-Don’t be tempted to leave the salt out as it is a very important ingredient.
-There won’t be much flavour without it.
+Don’t be tempted to leave the salt out as this is what brings out the flavour of the fish.

 Pour the sunflower oil into your deep fat fryer or a deep saucepan on a medium heat until it is smoking hot.
 It is very important that the oil is very, very hot.
 Dip the whitebait in the bowl of seasoned flour making sure they are coated thoroughly.